Order On-Line Site Map Search

 2. Run yarn through remaining live stitches twice.

-Note: It helps to keep the stitches on the needles while you do this.
+Note: It helps to keep the stitches on the needles while you do the first pass.

-• First run the yarn through the backs of the stitches.
+• First run the yarn through the front of the stitches (i.e. purlwise).

 3. Remove stitches from needles and snug up the yarn end.